 Management Information Security Reporting Structure

-How your Information Security team’s reporting path is configured can have an effect on your information security efforts.
-In many organizations, there is a Chief Information Security Officer (CISO) who may be responsible for establishing and maintaining the organization’s vision, strategy, and protecting the organization’s assets (including data) and technology.
-The CISO often reports to the Chief Information Officer (CIO) who may have as a primary responsibility the development of the information security program as a whole.
+How your Information Security team’s reporting chain is configured can have an effect on your information security efforts.
+In many organizations, there is a Chief Information Security Officer (CISO) who may be responsible for establishing and maintaining the organization’s vision, strategy, and protecting the organization’s assets, including data and technology.
+The CISO often reports to the Chief Information Officer (CIO) who may have as a primary responsibility the development of the information security program.
 This structure is often not recommended as it can complicate separation of duties.

 In addition, not every organization is the same and structure can vary widely from industry to industry and from company to company within any one industry.
 For instance, in small, entrepreneurial organizations executive personnel are often fewer in number and may wear many hats.
 As a result, some organizations operate without a CIO and have the CISO report directly to the Chief Financial Officer (CFO).
 There can be significant risk in doing this.
 The CFO’s typical focus is on maintaining a “reasonable” budget rather than meeting the needs of the Information Security program.
 Both goals are important, but if the CFO does not communicate regularly with the CISO and is not sufficiently made aware of the needs of the security function, funding will unquestionably be inadequate, making alignment with frameworks such as 800-53 extremely difficult.

 Building and maintaining a robust information security program is not a small task.
 If you are a private sector company that has chosen to align with NIST 800-53, for example, your efforts may include ensuring the operating effectiveness of anywhere from 100+ to 300+ controls.
-Implementing any one control may not tax your organization’s resources.
-Addressing a large number of controls will.
+Implementing any one control may not tax your organization’s resources whereas addressing a large number of controls will.

-As I have hopefully shown to you, how you structure your culture, and how you allow it to flourish, will have a significant effect on your overall information security effort.
+As I have hopefully shown you, efficiently structuring your culture, to allow it to flourish, will have a significant positive effects on your overall information security effort.
 But you should not fret if your program is not at your target maturity level.
 It takes time, effort, dedication, and a positive tone that is allowed to permeate throughout the entire organization.
 As playwright John Heywood was attributed with saying: